This post describes a 7 day itinerary for visiting Vietnam.

 The Mekong Delta, Chan May/Danang and Ho Chi Minh City are the three places we would definitely recommend to a first time visitor to this wonderful country.
 As most of Vietnam is on water, it is a great place to see via tour boat.
 We decided that part of the trip would best be done by cruise ship and chose Silversea for a Mekong River cruise as part of our Vietnam tour.
-Our trip started in Hong Kong and one of the first stops was the iconic Halong Bay.
+Our 7 day itinerary started in Hong Kong and one of the first stops was the iconic Halong Bay.

 Halong Bay (descending dragon)

 Halong Bay is best explored by boat, it is prime cruising territory.
 We knew that we wanted to stay here at least overnight in order to experience the Bay at different times and lights.
 Most Vietnam cruises stay here 2 nights.

 The Legend of Halong Bay has it that shortly after the formation of the country, the Mother Dragon helped the people of Vietnam to fight back against hostile invaders attempting to enter the country through the sea.
 Although the invaders were powerful and on the verge of winning, the dragons destroyed them in a blaze of fire.
 After their triumph in Halong Bay, the Mother Dragon and her children never returned to the heavens from which they were summoned.

 The karst (soluble rock formation) seascape of Halong Bay is one of the world’s most iconic sea views and is a UNESCO World Heritage Site.
 Unesco’s World Heritage Committee in the year 1994 and later in 2000, chose Ha Long Bay as a stunning example of a place that represents a stage in the world’s geomorphologic history due to its original limestone features.